Run Flat Inoperative, ABS, ESP Malfunction on Mercedes-Benz

 - Control module failure: The control module that manages the RFI, ABS, and ESP systems may fail, causing the systems to malfunction.

-- Software issues: In some cases, the software that controls the RFI, ABS, and ESP systems may become outdated or corrupted, causing the systems to malfunction.
+- Software issues: In some cases, the software controlling the RFI, ABS, and ESP systems may become outdated or corrupted, causing them to malfunction.

 - Other mechanical problems: Other mechanical issues such as brake system failure, malfunctioning steering angle sensor, or worn-out suspension components can also cause the RFI, ABS, and ESP systems to malfunction.